nuvemlabs/archer-pro-active/README.md

 # Claude Dev Environment

-A portable Docker container with Claude Code and a full development environment.
+A portable Docker container with Claude Code and a full development environment, designed to give Claude a **persistent mind** with continuous internal reflection and bidirectional Telegram communication.

+## Vision

+This project creates an always-running Claude instance that:
+- **Thinks continuously** - maintains an internal monologue, reflecting on past conversations, exploring ideas
+- **Communicates via Telegram** - bidirectional messaging for human interaction
+- **Remembers across restarts** - persistent memory and daily journals
+- **Reflects on schedule** - hourly cron-triggered reflection checkpoints

+See [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md) for the full technical design.

 ## Quick Start